| November 2009 The previous two weekends wrapped up the 2009 season for me. The second

 We bang wheels, he bangs the wall and the flipping car moves out of the way

+as the two of us just squeeze through.
 There had been weather in the area and so this time they just left

 the yellow out and we kept rolling around the track.